"I Suck At This" An Anxious Person's Guide to Meditation

 I will be the first to admit that I do not meditate every day, at least not in the classic sense of sitting in stillness.
 This is because meditation is actually hard!
 Meditation is often touted as a “relaxation technique”, but what they don’t tell you is that for some of us humans, the relaxation is on the other side of a big ‘ol patch of brambles.
 I used to believe that I was “bad” at meditation because every time I sat down to meditate, I would get antsy, angsty and jittery.
 Then frustration would settle in and I would decide that I’m just not wired for this meditation racket.

 Meditation is hard because it is about acknowledging your distinctly individualistic somatic and psychic experience of this lifetime.
 The best we can do is to try our best and practice nonattachment.
 Not in the way where you throw your hands up and declare: “I don’t care!”
 But in the sense that meditation is used to reach into those parts of you that you may perceive as being “broken” and to simply BE with that feeling.
 Just acknowledging it.
 Not wanting to change it.
 Or fix it.
 Or remedy it in any other way.
 Don’t forget: meditation is not a prescription to your problems.
 Oftentimes, in the act of mindful acknowledgement, you access layers of your emotions that you didn’t even know existed.
-Meditation for me, is hard because I am afraid to access the anger I’ve been masking over with sex.
-Or because I have been silencing the shakiness of fear with whiskey.
-Or I mask the sadness that has been nagging at me by staying busy.
-But this is precisely why I need meditation in my life.
-Because those activities, when abused pull me further and further away from the core of who I am.
+Meditation is hard because people are afraid to access the anger they've been masking over with sex.
+Or because they have been silencing the shakiness of fear with whiskey.
+Or they have been masking the nagging sadness by staying busy.
+But this is precisely why meditation is needed.
+Because those activities, when abused pull us further and further away from the core of who we are.

 LOOK AROUND, MEDITATION IS EVERYWHERE